delabrov/JWST-Background-Noise-Removal/README.md

 ⚠️ The routine is used to correct NIRCam images and NIRSpec data-cubes.
 However, it cannot yet correct MIRI images and MRS data.
 A future version including this is planned.

+Please cite this work and/or reference Delabrosse et al. 2023 (in prep.) if you use this project with your JWST observations.

 # Getting Started
 This section describes the important prerequisites before using the routine.